 Pritha VenkatachalamPartner and Co-Head, Asia and Africa, Mumbai

-Pritha is a partner and co-head, Asia and Africa, at The Bridgespan Group.
+Pritha is a partner and co-head, Asia and Africa, at Bridgespan.
+She also serves as the head of Bridgespan's India office.
 She has advised philanthropies and donors, governments, nonprofits, and the private sector across about 25 countries in South and Southeast Asia and Sub-Saharan Africa on strategy, business plans, results delivery, and operating models.
 Pritha also has extensive experience in public health.

 At Bridgespan, Pritha has led and co-authored several reports such as: